tzapio/tzap/README.md

 ## How It Works

-Tzap allows you to create reusable instances and apply templates and functions to them, making it convenient to adapt to new use cases, such as automating GPT copy-pasting, creating magic functions that evaluate GPT prompts, and crafting magic CLI tools.
-In addition, Tzap makes it simple to apply templates and functions to existing Tzaps, enhancing the library's flexibility.
+Tzap allows you to create reusable instances and apply workflows and functions to them, making it convenient to adapt to new use cases, such as automating GPT copy-pasting, creating magic functions that evaluate GPT prompts, and crafting magic CLI tools.
+In addition, Tzap makes it simple to apply workflows and functions to existing Tzaps, enhancing the library's flexibility.

 By using Tzap, you can effortlessly manage file paths and directories, fetch chat responses, and generate content using OpenAI's GPT-4 model.
 Furthermore, the library provides chat message context in Golang, ensuring a smooth integration process.